 variety of approaches:

-- Exploring new capabilities and programming models for the Micron Automata Processor architecture
+- New capabilities and programming models for the Micron Automata Processor architecture.

 - Exploring scaling implications for power delivery and fault

 tolerance (e.g., our

 IEEE Micro'13 paper), and exploring new reliability management